caelifer/scheduler/README.md

 scheduler
 =========

 `scheduler` is a simple load-balancer across n-workers.
-It maintains a buffered channel of work-uinits represented by func() values
+Work-units are values of type jobs.Interface that is a type alias for func().

 # Installation
 ```